-and presents new highlights about the increased integration between these two tools
+Rocky DEM continues to invest in Rocky and ANSYS coupling functionality and presents new highlights about the increased integration between these two tools

-This advancement provides engineers with the ability to perform coupled analysis of particles simulation together with other physics such as structural and fluids.
-For example, an engineer can feed any geometry from ANSYS Workbench into Rocky, and Rocky will then calculate and transfer back particle loads into the geometry from the DEM simulation.
+This advancement provides engineers with the ability to perform coupled analysis of particle simulation together with other physics such as structural and fluids.
+For example, an engineer can feed any geometry from ANSYS Workbench into Rocky DEM, and Rocky DEM will then calculate and transfer back particle loads into the geometry from the DEM simulation.

-Rocky and ANSYS Fluent
+Rocky DEM and ANSYS Fluent

 Complex phenomena such as pneumatic conveying, granular drying, slurry flow inside grinding mills, or even chemical reactions between particles and fluids can be simulated and analyzed with the tighter coupling of these powerful tools.

 Fluidized bed simulation (2-way coupling with ANSYS Fluent)

-Rocky and ANSYS Mechanical
+Rocky DEM and ANSYS Mechanical

-Another new capability is the integration of 1-way coupling with ANSYS Mechanical as a new System into the Workbench schematic.
-With this type of coupling, a Rocky simulation having non-coincidental meshes calculates a particle load which is then passed to the Mechanical program to predict the structural response.
+Another new capability is the integration of 1-way coupling with ANSYS Mechanical as a new system into the Workbench schematic.
+With this type of coupling, a Rocky DEM simulation having non-coincidental meshes calculates a particle load which is then passed to the Mechanical program to predict the structural response.

-Other highlights of the new Rocky release include a direct geometry link with SpaceClaim, true multiple physics simulation abilities, and pervasive parametric support for input/output variables, which generates benefits like output variables, design exploration, parameters correlation, surface response, and design optimization.
+Other highlights of the new Rocky DEM release include a direct geometry link with SpaceClaim, true multiple physics simulation abilities, and pervasive parametric support for input/output variables, which generates benefits like output variables, design exploration, parameters correlation, surface response, and design optimization.

 ANSYS Workbench Project Schematic